tucksravin/incidental-fox-productivity/README.md

-add ability to start/change times get completed todoist tasks for going back and include checkmarks (might need to convert to sync api) make nav for all options
+add ability to start/change times get completed todoist tasks for going back and include checkmarks (might need to convert to sync api) make nav for all options maybe delay the slide in a touch so everything is generally already loaded in

 ### features for later